Single Sign-On between SAP Cloud Platform Launchpad and SAP Enterprise Portal

 - Tunneled access (Tunneled EP) – Enterprise Portal is accessed only from the internal network and requires setting up the Cloud Connector (CC)

 I will explain the SSO settings for Direct access.

 To achieve SSO, I am using the following landscape example where SAP Cloud Platform Launchpad and Enterprise Portal have the same user persistency = the Corporate LDAP system is connected via an Identity Provider (IDP)

 As prerequisites I will assume that:

-- all required installations and account/subaccount exist (only Tunneled access scenario require CC installation)
+- all required installations and account/subaccount exist (Tunneled access scenario require CC installation)

 - admin access to manage required settings exist for all installation.